 There are cases where it makes sense to pursue a claim directly against the uninsured or underinsured driver, but they are rare.
 For example, Attorney Anthony Banker represented the wife of a gentleman who was killed by a drunk driver.
 That drunk driver went to jail because it was his third felony DUI and he killed someone.
 In that case, the drunk driver had only had $50,000 worth of coverage but he was a very wealthy businessman and had significant assets.
 It made sense, in that situation, to pursue that claim directly against the underinsured driver before going after the Under-Insured Motorist (UIM) coverage.

 Is It Difficult Ro Recoup A Settlement From Lawsuits Against Uninsured or Underinsured People?

 Most drivers who do not have insurance, don't have any money or assets.
 From a practical perspective, it is very difficult to get any kind of recovery from an under or uninsured driver.
 It makes a lot more sense to carry your own coverage in most cases.

 For more information on Affordability Of UIM Coverage, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling an Anchorage personal injury lawyer at (907) 312-2006 today.
+Get the information and legal answers you are seeking by calling an Anchorage personal injury lawyer at (907) 222-2999today to schedule a free consultation.